Camber Sands

 Explore the Sand Dunes

-The dunes are a protected landscape and one of the most important natural features of Camber Sands.
+The dunes are a protected landscape and one of the most important natural features of the beach.

 Watersports